mihawk/blog/02-login-against-active-directory/README.md

 # Login against ActiveDirectory, Boss Filter for authentification/authorization.

-earlier this year, i had to connect and authenticate an user against Active Directory from erlang, [erlang/OTP](http://erlang.org) have ldap client include since R15, i tryed to connect to an Active Directory but without success :(, MS, MS, again MS ... back to my favorite search engine, after googling some time,
+earlier this year, i had to connect and authenticate users against Active Directory from erlang, [erlang/OTP](http://erlang.org) have ldap client include since R15, i tryed to connect to an Active Directory but without success :(, MS, MS, again MS ... back to my favorite search engine, after googling some time,